TUDelft-SPC-Lab/mma-lab/README.md

 ## Troubleshooting

 If you encounter any packages missing make use of the "conda install ..." command to install these.

+On Linux the OpenCV package might not be installed well directly.
+This can be resolved by activating the mma2020 environment, and then running the command "conda install -c conda-forge opencv=3.4.2"

 If following this installation guide didn't work for you please consider following the VM installation guide since using the VM will prove less troublesome.